Str1ker17/android_device_samsung_delos3geur/README.md

 - Graphics
 - ADB
 - Internal storage
-- External storage
-- Sensors (proprietary)
 - CPU Hotplug (proprietary)
-- Wi-Fi
 - Audio: speakerphone (but need more testing)
 - Audio: headset
 - Audio: microphone
 - MTP/PTP
-- Flashlight
+- Flashlight (if permissions to /sys/class/camera/rear/rear_flash are not lost)

 What's under development:
+- External storage (do not mount automatically with system start due to permissions)
+- Wi-Fi (disconnects Wi-Fi with screen off, throws errors to logcat)
 - Wi-Fi Direct (could not coexist with Wi-Fi)
+- Sensors (proprietary)
 - GPS
 - Lights HAL (sensor keys are not responsible on touch with light)
 - Power HAL
 - Offline charging (LPM)
-- Hardware codecs
 - Camera

 What's not working: